 In patients with HE, a higher proportion of Veillonellaceae was linked to increased circulating inflammatory cytokines (IL-6, TNF-α, IL-2, and IL-13) and poor cognition when compared to cirrhotic patients without HE[95].

 Alcaligenaceae abundance was associated with poor cognitive performance[12].
-These organisms are Proteobacteria responsible for opportunistic infections which degrade urea to produce ammonia, thus explaining their association with loss of cognitive functions.
+These organisms are Proteobacteria responsible for opportunistic infections that degrade urea to produce ammonia, thus explaining their association with loss of cognitive functions.

-In another study by Bajaj et al[96], microbiome testing was performed on stool and sigmoid mucosa tissue of cirrhotic patients with concurrent HE, cirrhotic patients with normal cognitive function and healthy controls.
+In another study by Bajaj et al[96], microbiome testing was performed on stool and sigmoid mucosa tissue of cirrhotic patients with concurrent HE, cirrhotic patients with normal cognitive function, and healthy controls.
 Blautia, Fecalibacterium, Roseburia, and Dorea were associated with good cognition and decreased inflammation in both HE/non-HE, whereas genera overrepresented in HE (Enterococcus, Megasphaera, and Burkholderia) were linked to poor cognition and inflammation.

-Zhang et al[97] found an overrepresentation of Streptococcaceae and Veillonellaceae in stools of cirrhotic patients with and without HE, compared with normal individuals.
-In addition, the abundance of Streptococcus Salivarius was significantly higher in cirrhotic patients with HE than in those without, and increased levels of this bacteria were correlated with ammonia accumulation in patients with HE.
+Zhang et al[97] found an overrepresentation of Streptococcaceae and Veillonellaceae in stools of cirrhotic patients with and without HE compared with normal individuals.
+In addition, the abundance of Streptococcus salivarius was significantly higher in cirrhotic patients with HE than in those without, and increased levels of this bacteria were correlated with ammonia accumulation in patients with HE.

 A recent study by Ahluwalia et al[98] aimed to evaluate the contribution of specific gut bacteria to neuronal changes in cirrhotic patients with HE.
-Cirrhotic patients without HE, cirrhotic patients with HE and healthy controls underwent stool microbiota analysis, systemic inflammatory assessment and Magnetic Resonance Imaging (MRI) analysis.
+Cirrhotic patients without HE, cirrhotic patients with HE, and healthy controls underwent stool microbiota analysis, systemic inflammatory assessment, and magnetic resonance imaging analysis.
 Cirrhotic patients with HE had a higher abundance of Staphylococcaceae, Enterococcaceae, Porphyromonadaceae, and Lactobacillaceae compared to controls and cirrhotics without HE.
-These microbial populations were linked to increased endotoxin and ammonia production, as well as with worse cognitive performance.
-Specific microbial families such as Enterobacteriaceae positively correlated with hyperammonemia-associated astrocytic changes diagnosed through MRI spectroscopy.
+These microbial populations were linked to increased endotoxin and ammonia production as well as with worse cognitive performance.
+Specific microbial families such as Enterobacteriaceae positively correlated with hyperammonemia-associated astrocytic changes diagnosed through magnetic resonance imaging spectroscopy.
 Porphyromonadaceae only correlated with neuronal changes without linkages with ammonia levels.

 Other regions of the gastrointestinal tract have been associated with dysbiosis in cirrhotic patients with HE[73].
 Bajaj et al[99] studied oral and distal gut microbiota in both patients with and without HE.
 Salivary microbiota in cirrhotic subjects with HE showed an increased proportion of Enterobacteriaceae and lower amounts of autochthonous bacteria and Erysipelothricaceae compared to non-HE and healthy controls.
-The alterations of oral microbiota in cirrhotic subjects were correlated with an increased potential for endotoxins synthesis and with the existence of both a local salivary proinflammatory milieu (expressed by higher levels of IL-1β, IL-6 and IgA secretion), and a systemic inflammatory status, thus suggesting a contribution of oral microbiota in the overall inflammation found in cirrhosis.
-Hence, dysbiosis, represented by a reduction in autochthonous bacterial abundance in favor of other microorganisms, is present in saliva as well as in the stools of cirrhotic patients and this could reflect a globally impaired mucosal-immune function.
+The alterations of oral microbiota in cirrhotic subjects were correlated with an increased potential for endotoxins synthesis and with the existence of both a local salivary proinflammatory milieu (expressed by higher levels of IL-1β, IL-6, and immunoglobulin A secretion), and a systemic inflammatory status, thus suggesting a contribution of oral microbiota in the overall inflammation found in cirrhosis.
+Hence, dysbiosis, represented by a reduction in autochthonous bacterial abundance in favor of other microorganisms, is present in saliva as well as in the stools of cirrhotic patients, and this change could reflect a globally impaired mucosal-immune function.
 As a result, it has been postulated that the identification of specific stool and salivary microbial signatures associated with better cognitive function could potentially be used to predict the absence of MHE thus avoiding cognitive testing[100].

 These findings suggest that microbiome composition is strictly correlated with cognition and inflammation in cirrhotic patients, especially in those who develop HE.